intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 	patch -p1 < path/to/patch-x.y.z

-If you just want to be able to follow the examples below and don't want to know of more than one way to use patch, then you can stop reading this section here.
+If you just want to be able to follow the examples below and do not want to know of more than one way to use patch, then you can stop reading this section here.